kvn-31/twn_devops-bootcamp/demo_projects/16_prometheus-demo/README.md

     done
     ```
   - `chmod +x test.sh` make the script executable
+- `kubectl apply -f alert-rules.yaml` to add alert rules
+- `kubectl get PrometheusRule -n monitoring` to check if the alert rules are added

+## Test Alert Rules
+- to simulate a high CPU load we will use [containerstack/cpustress dockerhub image](https://hub.docker.com/r/containerstack/cpustress)
+  - `kubectl run cpu-test --image=containerstack/cpustress -- --cpu 4 --timeout 30s --metrics-brief` -> the `--` is used to pass arguments to the container, `cpu-test` is the name we gave the pod

 ## Files
 - this project consists of various .yaml files that are used to deploy the shopping example application.
 They are quite similar, but only the `config-loadbalancer.yaml` is used to deploy the application.
+- `alert-rules.yaml` contains the alert rules that are added to Prometheus